Mahmoud-Salem/fatura_task/README.md

 # fatura_task

-This project aims to build a service to used for authentication and authorization of clients.
+This project aims to build a service to be used for authentication and authorization of clients.

 ## Project Setup